 -

-Eva Dannenberg of Antioch University New England for a proposal titled "Boreal calciphiles in Vermont, USA: Predictive modeling and examination of rare plant habitat distribution "
+Eva Dannenberg of Antioch University New England - "Boreal calciphiles in Vermont, USA: Predictive modeling and examination of rare plant habitat distribution "

-Caitlin McDonough MacKenzie of Boston University for a proposal titled "Spring phenology and climate change in Acadia National Park"
+Caitlin McDonough MacKenzie of Boston University - "Spring phenology and climate change in Acadia National Park"

-Katherine Putney of University of Georgia for a proposal titled "Evaluating the natural arbuscular mycorrhizal fungal communities associated with sexually dimorphic Geranium maculatum"
+Katherine Putney of University of Georgia - "Evaluating the natural arbuscular mycorrhizal fungal communities associated with sexually dimorphic Geranium maculatum"

 Abstracts